 Galling is a form of abrasive wear (chafing) that has the potential to occur when any two metals rub together with poor lubrication.
 When two metals rub against each other they begin to wear down.
 As heat (friction) and pressure increase, the rubbing surfaces begin to stick and break each other down (tear) on the atomic level.
 This results in micro amounts of transfer between the two surfaces.
 As these factors continue or increase, the amount of transfer increases resulting in a non-smooth surface.
 At this point, the transfer will present itself as a rough marred surface.
-In extreme cases this abrasive wear can actually cause the two materials to fuse together, a process also known as cold welding or friction welding.
+In extreme cases this abrasive wear can cause the two materials to fuse together, a process also known as cold welding or friction welding.
 Once galling begins the material will begin to lump or ball up which can cause issues with performance.

-What Materials Are Prone To Galling?
+What Materials Are Prone to Galling?

 There are several materials that are considered more likely to gall during installation.
 Stainless steel, aluminum, titanium and other similar materials are all very corrosion resistant.
-They aquire this level of resistance by creating an invisible film layer (protective oxide film) which protects the metal from corrosive elements.
+They acquire this level of resistance by creating an invisible film layer (protective oxide film) which protects the metal from corrosive elements.
 As friction is introduced to this film, it causes excess heat and wears off leaving the reactive metals exposed.
 Once this occurs, the chance of galling increases dramatically.
 Note: Galling can occur in any metal that is rubbing against another metal but is not nearly as prominent in harder materials.

 What Is Thread Galling?